-Hirschler Fleischer's multidisciplinary Data Privacy and Security Practice Group advises clients on the evolving laws and industry standards that regulate collection, use and disclosure of personal data.
+Hirschler Fleischer's multidisciplinary Cybersecurity & Data Privacy Practice Group advises clients on the evolving laws and industry standards that regulate collection, use and disclosure of personal data.
 We provide practical guidance on the development of formal data protection policies related to employee and customer data, digital assets, social media and IT usage.
 Members of our group also advise clients on their insurance programs, helping to ensure adequate coverage in the event of a breach.
 Our privacy and data security lawyers advise clients in a wide range of industries, including:

 - Consumer goods